-Products are grown or produced within 150 miles of the University of Virginia.
+Products that are grown or produced within 150 miles of the University of Virginia.

 Tree nuts may be present in select dessert items.
 Students with a tree nut allergy are advised to take caution with bakery items and any menu items that contain coconut or coconut milk.

-Fish entrees are an occasional menu offering, but other dishes may also contain fish sauce, Worcestershire sauce, curry paste, or Caesar dressing.
+Fish entrées are an occasional menu offering, but other dishes may also contain ingredients such as fish sauce, Worcestershire sauce, curry paste, or Caesar dressing.

 Shellfish as an ingredient is sometimes on the menu.
 Additionally, although not technically considered a shellfish allergen by the Food and Drug Administration (FDA), some dishes may contain mollusks such as clams, mussels, oysters, or scallops.
 If severely allergic to shellfish, it is advised to avoid these as well.

-Soy and soybean oil are present in a large variety of products, most notably manufactured products and our fryer oil.
+Soy and soybean oil are present in a large variety of products, most notably manufactured products.
 The FDA exempts highly refined soybean oil from being labeled as an allergen.
-Studies show most allergic individuals can safely eat soy oil that has been highly refined (not cold pressed, expeller pressed, or extruded soybean oil).
+Studies show most allergic individuals can safely eat soy oil that has been highly refined (this does not include cold pressed, expeller pressed, or extruded soybean oil).

 Milk and milk-based products are used as ingredients in many menu items.
 A non-dairy milk option is available every day in residential dining facilities.
 Items prepared with butter or margarine should be avoided.

-Eggs are present in baked goods, desserts, and mayonnaise.
+Eggs are present in mayonnaise, and often found in baked goods and desserts.
 Students are encouraged to check the ingredient information of items they wish to eat.

 Wheat is a common grain found across campus locations in pasta and baked goods, but may also be present in certain salad dressings, sauces, soups, and casseroles.
-Gluten is the protein found in wheat, barley, rye, and sometimes oats.
+Gluten is a protein found in grains such as wheat, barley, rye, and sometimes oats.
 You can find made-without-gluten items easily using the dietary filter and designated icon.

-Per the FASTER Act, manufacturers will be including sesame as the ninth allergen declared on all food products in the US.
-Additionally, this allergen is now identified in our recipes.
+Per the FASTER Act, manufacturers are required to include sesame as the ninth allergen declared on all food products in the US.
+Additionally, this allergen is identified in our recipes.
 Sesame seeds and tahini are common sesame ingredients.
 Sesame oil is not highly refined and therefore should also be avoided if severely allergic.